EnviroKarma.org - Photovoltaics (PV) '...it's (NOT) hard to be Green' - what Kermit should have said

 How do you get paid back?

-I really wanted to go for a 5kW system to maxmize the tax credit,and have a good chance of offsetting ALL of my typical electric demands... at least until I finish the electric car!
-A 5kW system in NM can be expected to generate around 800 kWhr/month or more, which is about how much the 'average' family of four in a fairly large home uses.
-The local utility in Santa Fe, PNM, has a REC purchase plan which pays $.13/kWhr generated, plus spins the meter backward at whatever the current cost is, which is about $.09/kWhr (2008).
-So, for a 5kW system in NM, you can expect to make/save about $180/month, which will go up at the cost of power rises!
+In 2008, I really wanted to go for a 5kW system to maxmize the tax credits,and have a good chance of offsetting ALL of my typical electric demands...
+Including my electric car!
+A 5kW system in NM can be expected to generate around 800 kWhr/month or more, which is about how much a family of four in a fairly large home uses.
+The local utility in Santa Fe, PNM, had a REC purchase plan which paid $.13/kWhr generated in 2008, plus spins the meter backward at whatever the current cost is, which is about $.09/kWhr (2008).
+So, for a 5kW system in NM, I expected to make/save about $180/month, which gets even better as the cost of power rises!

 The PNM billing system now can show negative (surplus) readings monthly, AND the total credit if applicable when you have produced more than you use.
 If and when you do 'cash out' by disconnecting or selling your home, you are paid at a low rate; not the normal use rate.
 So, you are best served to size your PV system to yeild no more than you expect to use on an annual basis.
 In my case I may produce a surplus in the summer, but then use a little more in the winter which will use up my net credit....
 I will also probably not have surplus after getting my electric car up and running since it will use probably 100 - 200 kWhr per month depending on how much I drive it.